Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 16. <p> Click the Run simulation button <img width="18" height="18" src="Images/Step1/Configure_HDL_Blocks/runemoji.png"> to simulate the design and view the results, as shown in the following figure.
 Because the new design is cycle and bit accurate, simulation might take longer to complete than before.</p>
 <ul><img src="Images/Step1/Configure_HDL_Blocks/Step16.png">
 <br> The results are shown above, on the right hand side (in the Spectrum Analyzer HDL window), and differ slightly from the original design (shown on the left in the Spectrum Analyzer FDA Tool window).
 This is due to the quantization and sampling effect inherent when a continuous time system is described in discrete time hardware.
 <br>The final step is to implement this design in hardware.
 This process will synthesize everything contained between the Gateway In and Gateway Out blocks into a hardware description.
 This description of the design is output in the Verilog or VHDL Hardware Description Language (HDL).
-This process is controlled by the System Generator token.
+This process is controlled by the Vitis Model Composer Hub.
 </ul>

 17. Double-click the **Vitis Model Composer Hub** block to open the Properties Editor.